 Solution: Go back to your syntax and manually inspect to make sure that any text values have quotation marks around them.

 If you miss a colon in a range reference, the formula displays a #NAME? error.

 In the following example, the INDEX formula throws the #NAME? error because the B2 to B12 range is missing a colon.

 Solution: Check your syntax to make sure all range references include the colon.

 There are some Excel functions that work only when certain add-ins are enabled.
-Using these functions otherwise will produce a #NAME? error.
-For example, to use the EUROCONVERT function, the Euro Currency Tools add-in has to be enabled.
+Using these functions otherwise produces a #NAME? error.
+For example, to use the EUROCONVERT function, the Euro Currency Tools add-in must be enabled.
 If you use custom functions or macros that require the Analysis ToolPak, make sure that the Analysis ToolPak add-in is enabled.

 To enable add-ins in Excel:

-In the Manage list box, pick Excel Add-ins and click Go.
+In the Manage list box, select Excel Add-ins, and then select Go.